 - A prospect will see your message once via a banner ad, postcard, billboard, or whatever other means you are advertising.
 If they think they might need your service in the future, they will make a note of it but might not think about it otherwise.

-- The prospect sees the message a second time and it rings a bell because they’ve seen your ads before.
-This is important to establishing brand recognition.
+- The prospect sees the message a second time, and it rings a bell because they’ve seen your ads before.
+Repeated promotion establishes brand recognition.

 - The prospect sees your message for the third time.
-Because they are consistently seeing your ads, they get the message that your HVAC company is dependable and stable.
+Because they consistently see your ads, they get the message that your HVAC company is dependable and stable.

 - Now comes the time when the prospect requires one of your services, like needing a new air conditioner.
 When they Google a related search term, they might see your company name as well as your competitors.
-But because of the prior messages, they will recognize your company name and you will be come an “established” name in their eyes.
+But because of the previous messages, they will recognize your company name, and you will become an “established” name in their eyes.

-- They will make the move towards HVAC services and because you are the name they see most often; they are more likely to call your business.
+- They will make a move towards HVAC services, and because you are the name they see most often, they are more likely to call your business.

-This is not an exact science and it might take far fewer or far more steps than the ones outline above before a prospect turns into a client, if ever.
-But growing your brand building brand recognition is key as you develop HVAC lead sources.
-Once you’ve established a process your prospects respond well to, continue to refine it for even greater success!
+Advertising is not an exact science, and it might take far fewer or far more steps than the ones outline above before a prospect turns into a client, if ever.
+But growing your brand building brand recognition is critical as you develop HVAC lead sources.
+Once you’ve established a process, your prospects respond well to, continue to refine it for even greater success.

 Idea #12: Target Geographically

 Advertising online has many perks, but it can be easy to get lost in the mix.
 Additionally, it can be easy for consumers to confuse your location, making it difficult for them to find you if you don’t have the right services in place.
-That is why having paid ads set to geographic targets is important.
+That is why having paid ads set to geographic targets is essential.
 It will target potential customers in your designated location, weeding out those companies that might be across the country.